|

 The smallest but most important pit.
 This was the headquarters (HQ) where the high-ranking officers planned the battles.

-Pit 3 served as the command center for the entire spirit army.
+Pit 3 housed the high command of the spirit army.

 The Faces: Mass Production vs. Art